AshwinDeshpande96/Speech-Generation/README.md

 ### 1.1.
 Data Collection

 We use Lyndon B. Johnson's speeches as it has 71 speeches (with 71 individual .txt files).
 We concatenated these 71 files into a single .txt file.
 This summed up to a 2.82M words and a vocabulary size of 8703.
 Developing a Speech Generator on this requires huge amount of memory.
 Google Colaboratory provides 12GB VRAM on Google's NVIDIA K80 powered GPU runtime.
-Output vector which would be of shape: (2.82M, 8703) is not suitable for language modelling tasks
+Output vector which would be of shape: (2.82M, >8703) is not suitable for language modelling tasks.
+Filtering words and inflection bring down the size to (1.34M, 8703).

 Furthermore, after data pre-processing the Vanilla LSTM Model has a bottleneck at the Softmax Layer (Output Layer) due its size: O(|V|) and slows down training.
 This is addressed using different variation of probability estimation method.